dometdemont/DO288-apps/nodejs-helloworld/README.md

 - Tester: node hosting the nodejs application used as HPE network functions tester
   This application is cloned from github using the Misc section entries tester_git_url and optionally tester_deploy_key
 - Flavor: shortcut defining the resources allocated for this node; mapping to the actual flavor for the target infrastructure is based on the Flavors section
-- Image: the name of the qcow2 image used to instantiate this node in OpenStack; must be available in the OpenStack project; default from the ansible terminal environment.
+- Image: name of the qcow2 image or ID of the volume used to instantiate this node in OpenStack; must be available in the OpenStack project; default from the ansible terminal environment.

 ### Flavors
 Infrastructure flavors: